kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 ![](../../images/programOptions_projectDefaults.png)

-These settings are used whenever new projects are created as defaults for the project, unless a default.blue file is found in the user's blue home directory, in which case the settings from the default.blue file are used.
+These settings are used whenever new projects are created as defaults for the project, unless a default.blue file is found in the user's Blue home directory, in which case the settings from the default.blue file are used.